semuserable/Semuserable.Fable.Templates/README.md

 # What's inside

 Fable minimal templates with the most recent versions of `npm` and `dotnet` libraries.
-Each template contains `README.md` with instructions, but usually it's just a simple `npm install && dotnet build && npm start`.
+Each template contains `README.md` with instructions, but usually it's just a simple `npm install && npm start`.

 - `fable-empty` contains `Fable` without `React` or `Elmish`
 	- `npm` libs